 A friend writes a blog post I follow and just posted a lovely explanation of the Patreon approach to funding.
 Read it HERE.

-I will continue to write essays for my blog at www.freedomsimplicityandjoy.com that will be available to everyone.
+I will continue to create essays, classes, and other resources through my blog at www.freedomsimplicityandjoy.com that will be available to everyone for no charge (with the option to donate) Your patronage will allow this site to be a pure gift from me and you to anyone who might benefit.
 To those who have already become Patrons, I am deeply grateful.
 To those who might consider becoming a Patron: This might be one way of creating a “Council of Elders” which our culture so greatly needs.